AndreaDiotallevi/learning-journal/job-hunting.md

   - Refine external cv
   - Update linkedin profile with better info, new skills and medium article
   - Add personal profile to glassdoor.co.uk and app.otta.com

+* Saturday 29/02/2020:
+  - Add personal profile to talent.io
+  - Search for jobs on glassdoor and linkedin